 Harvest of Empire: A History of Latinos in America, Juan Gonzalez

 Read on February 2

 This book is a must read to learn about the role of corporate imperialism in South America.
-After reading you’ll understand how racist foreign policy decisions led to mass instability south of our border and drove people out of their homelands.
-Why?
-It was good for business.
+After reading Harvest of Empire you’ll understand how a series of racist foreign policy decisions led to mass instability south of our border and drove people out of their homelands.
+These policies are ongoing, and their impact continues to grow.
 If you want to understand the present day “border crisis” start here.

 Additionally, this book gave me a deeper understanding of my heritage and newfound perspective on my responsibility as a first-generation Mexican-American who now lives in a new world of privilege.